Algeciras campaign: Linois's voyage

 Linois passed Gibraltar on 3 July and during the night discovered the 14-gun brig HMS Speedy a short distance ahead.
-Linois's squadron had captured a number of merchant vessels during their voyage but this was their first warship, and although it was no match for size, Speedy was an infamous vessel under the command of Captain Lord Cochrane.
-Cochrane had spent the last year raiding the Spanish coast with great success, taking or destroying more than 50 ships including the celebrated Action of 6 May 1801 in which Cochrane had attacked and captured the far larger Spanish privateer frigate Gamo off Barcelona.
-Cochrane's initial belief that the strange ships were Spanish treasure vessels caused him to bring Speedy closer to the ships and by the time he realised his error escape was impossible.
-Rather than surrender however, Cochrane threw all of his guns and excessive weight overboard and manoeuvred his ship to avoid coming into range of the French broadsides.
+Linois's squadron had captured a number of merchant vessels during their voyage but this was their first warship, and although it was no match for size, Speedy was an infamous vessel under the command of Captain Thomas Cochrane.
+Cochrane had spent the last year raiding off Spanish coast with great success, capturing or destroying more than 50 ships including the Spanish xebec-frigate El Gamo on 6 May 1801 off Barcelona.
+Cochrane's initial belief that the strange ships were part of the Spanish treasure fleet caused him to bring Speedy closer to the vessels, and by the time he realised his error escape was impossible.

+Rather than surrender, Cochrane threw all of his guns and excessive weight overboard and manoeuvred his ship to avoid coming into range of the French broadsides.
 He then attempted to cut directly between the approaching Formidable and Desaix, the small target avoiding the concentrated fire of the French ships and pulling into open water.
-At this, Commodore Jean-Anne Christy-Pallière on Desaix swung his ship about and pursued, several shots damaging Speedy's sails and rigging.
+At this, Commodore Jean-Anne Christy de la Pallière on Desaix swung his ship about and pursued, several shots damaging Speedy's sails and rigging.
 As Speedy slowed, Desaix overtook the small brig and fired a full broadside at close range.
 This was fired as the French ship was on the uproll and therefore missed the deck entirely and failed to cause a single casualty.
 It did however tear away the remaining rigging and sails, leaving Speedy unmanageable.
 Rather than suffer another broadside, Cochrane surrendered his ship and was taken aboard Desaix, where Christy-Pallière acknowledged his brave defence by refusing to accept Cochrane's surrendered sword with the words "I will not accept the sword of an officer who has for so many hours struggled against impossibility".
-From Cochrane, Linois learned of Saumarez's presence ahead of him and, knowing that his presence would have been reported by the garrison at Gibraltar, his squadron returned eastwards around Cabrita Point and came to anchor at Algeciras, a fortified Spanish port which lay directly opposite and within sight of Gibraltar across the Bay of Gibraltar on 4 July.
+From Cochrane, Linois learned of Saumarez's presence ahead of him and, knowing that his presence would have been reported by the garrison at Gibraltar, his squadron returned eastwards around Cabrita Point and came to anchor at Algeciras, a fortified Spanish port that lay directly opposite and within sight of Gibraltar across the Bay of Gibraltar on 4 July.